tildetown/rodo/README.md

 ~/path/to/rodo "$@"
 ```

-# Introduction
+# Getting Started

-This readme will guide you through downloading, installing, and using the rodo
+This readme will guide you through downloading, setting up, and using the rodo
 list manager.
-It is intended for people who spend a lot of their time on the
+This readme is intended for people who spend a lot of their time
-command line and want a minimal list manager.
+on the command line and want a minimal list manager.

-# Conventions used in this readme
+## Conventions used in this readme

 * **Note** - Notes signify additional information
 * **Tip**- Tips signify an alternate procedure for completing a step